dd-se/nautilus-extension-quick-file-hasher/README.md

 - **Filter results:**
   - Just start typing to filter the results instantly.
 Press `ESC` to clear the search.

+## Preferences

+The **Preferences** dialog allows you to customize the application's behavior.
+The available options include:

+- **Recursive Traversal**
+  - Enable this to process files within subdirectories.

+- **Respect `.gitignore`**
+  - When enabled, files and folders listed in the `.gitignore` file will be skipped.

+- **Error Saving**
+  - Allows errors to be saved to the results file for later review.

+- **Max Workers**
+  - Sets the maximum number of parallel hashing operations.
+Adjust this value to optimize performance based on your systems capabilities.

+- **Hashing Algorithm**
+  - Select the default hashing algorithm from the list.

+> **Note:** Changes to these settings are only saved across sessions when the `Persist` button is clicked.
+Additionally, environment variables can override these preferences at startup.

 ## Screenshot

 ![demo](<demo.png>)